ansermino/openrpc-checker/README.md

   -s, --spec <PATH>    Path to spec file
-  -t, --target <PATH>  Path to target file --ref-parser         Use json-schema-ref-parser instead of schema-utils-js (default: false) -h, --help           display help for command
+  -t, --target <PATH>  Path to target file --ref-parser         Use json-schema-ref-parser instead of schema-utils-js (default: false) --summary            Display only a list of methods with issues, hide the details -h, --help           display help for command
 ```